Pistachio Nutrition Facts

 - Switching to monounsaturated fats

-- Eating a variety of foods in moderate amounts.
+- Eating a variety of healthy, whole foods in moderate amounts.

-When someone hears the word fat they might think that it's something they should stay away from.
-Keep in mind that there are many types of fat, and our bodies need fat to survive.
-Monounsaturated Fats have been shown to lower total cholesterol and LDL cholesterol levels while maintaining the beneficial HDL cholesterol level associated with lowering the risks of heart disease.
+When someone hears the word "fat," they assume that it's something they should stay away from.
+But keep in mind that there are many types of fat, and our bodies need fat to survive and thrive.
+Monounsaturated fats have been shown to lower total cholesterol and LDL cholesterol levels (bad cholesterol) while maintaining the beneficial HDL cholesterol level associated with lowering the risks of heart disease.

 - Up to 20% of daily calories can come from monounsaturated fat.

-- Polyunsaturated Fats have also been shown to lower total cholesterol and LDL cholesterol levels, but also lower HDL* (the good) cholesterol.
+- Polyunsaturated Fats have also been shown to lower total cholesterol and LDL cholesterol levels, but might also lower HDL cholesterol.

 Yurosek Farm's delicious, slow-roasted pistachios are available in conveniently packed assortments, including charmingly rustic burlap bags, unsalted pistachios and zesty flavored pistachios, including jalapeno, garlic, and chili lemon.
-We also have gift baskets, so you can share your love of pistachios with friends, family, and co-workers.
+We also have gift baskets, so you can share your love of pistachios and health eating with friends, family, and co-workers.

 Exercise & Diet

-- Just by taking a walk around the block
+- Taking a walk around the block a few times a day;

 Start a routine.
-A routine may seem complicated, but after you stick to it for a while, it's like brushing your teeth in the morning.
-It becomes a habit, and exercising is a great habit to have.
-If you decide to walk with your friend, then you should make plans to walk every day after you watch your favorite shows, or you can walk with your neighbor before or after getting the mail, you can even walk with your co-worker to and from lunch instead of driving.
+A routine may seem difficult to start or, but once you get going, it becomes a habit – like brushing your teeth – and exercising is a great habit to have!
+Make plans to walk every day after dinner, or with your neighbor before getting the mail.
+You can even walk with your co-worker during lunch.

-Have a diet plan.
-When it comes time to do your grocery shopping, begin by planning out your meals.
-Once your meals have been planned then make a shopping list.
-While you're in the store be sure to stick to your list.
-Focus on buying healthy, and low carbohydrate foods like pistachios, and most other nuts.
-The pistachio is also high in phytosterols associated with lowering cholesterol levels, and may help shield you from certain types of cancer.
+Have a meal plan.
+When it comes time to do your grocery shopping, begin by planning your meals and making a shopping list.
+While you're in the store, be sure to stick to your list.
+Focus on buying plenty of health-promoting foods, including fruits, vegetables, and nuts – especially pistachios!

 Pistachio Nutrition Facts

-Pistachios are a nutrient-dense snack, and are a helpful source of essential vitamins and minerals, including the following:
+The longest-lived populations on the planet – the famous Blue Zones – consume nuts as an essential part of their healthy diets.
+Pistachios are a nutrient-dense snack and a helpful source of essential vitamins and minerals, including the following:

 Vitamin A is essential for eye health, and help with things like seeing in the dark as well as stimulating growth of all body cells and tissues.